Davoud Hermidas-Bavand

-Education
+Early life and education

-Bavand obtained with honors a bachelor's degree in law and political sciences from Tehran University in 1957.
+Davoud Hermidas-Bavand was born in Tehran on 10 November 1934.
+He obtained with honours a bachelor's degree in law and political sciences from Tehran University in 1957.
 He left Iran in 1958 and he was conferred a doctorate in international relations by American University, Washington, D.C., in 1963.

 Teaching

-Bavand has taught at Rhode Island University, Allameh Tabatabai University (International Law and International Relations), Tehran, Imam Sadegh University and Azad University.
+Bavand taught at Rhode Island University, Allameh Tabatabai University (International Law and International Relations), Tehran, Imam Sadegh University and Azad University.

-Among his famous students during his teaching, we can mention Ali Latifiyan.
+Among his famous students during his teaching was Ali Latifiyan.

 Aseman newspaper case

-Aseman (Sky), a reformist newspaper was shut because of an interview with Bavand after just one week of publication.
+Aseman (Sky), a reformist newspaper, was shut because of an interview with Bavand after just one week of publication.
 The closure was done after Davoud Hermidas-Bavand described eye-for-an-eye punishment as "inhumane."

-Aseman was aligned with the country’s new president Hassan Rouhani.
-Former reformist president, Mohammad Khatami, had endorsed the paper in a letter published in its first edition, saying, “Whenever the space for life tightens; whenever the land dries up and is deprived of water,” people “lift their eyes to the sky to keep hope alive.”
+Aseman was aligned with the country's new president Hassan Rouhani.
+Former reformist president, Mohammad Khatami, had endorsed the paper in a letter published in its first edition, saying, "Whenever the space for life tightens; whenever the land dries up and is deprived of water," people "lift their eyes to the sky to keep hope alive."

 According to the Prosecutor's office, "The newspaper was banned for spreading lies and insulting Islam."

+Death

+Davoud Hermidas-Bavand died on 12 November 2023, at the age of 89.